prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 {{< figure src="/tutorials/MUSHR-DL/standalone.PNG" width="400">}}

 Note that each time you start the generated track, you will get a different track layout.
-The track layouts are generated in a manner that produces a different track each time.
 This is useful for producing a rich dataset for training.
 The donkey sim by default allows you to record steering and image data.
-However, for reasons that we'll cover in the implementation details section, we won't be using this feature.
+However, we won't be using this feature.

+{{< figure src="/tutorials/MUSHR-DL/driving_standalone.PNG" width="400">}}

 Driving the car with the keyboard should give you a feel for the dynamics of the car.
 Drive till you're content, then click on "STOP" on the top right corner.
 You can try out other environments or quit the simulator at this point.

-{{< figure src="/tutorials/MUSHR-DL/driving_standalone.PNG" width="400">}}

 #### Reinforcement Learning:
 The reinforcement learning example is already provided by the gym-donkey car package.
 The aformentioned package provides an open-AI-gym interface for training and inference.

 **training:**

 a) Start the simulator by double clicking it.

 b) Execute the following commands in the terminal: